-This very beautiful terroir, to the east of the appellation, offers wines that are fruity, structured, with very fine tannins, and a beautiful elegance after a passage over wood.
-And even if the team still considers itself to be in research, one can already guess behind the first vintages the true promising identity of the wines of Jas des Papes.
+This very beautiful terroir, in the east of the appellation, offers wines with fruit, structure, very fine tannins, and beautiful elegance after a passage on wood.
+And even if the team considers itself still in research, we can already guess behind the first vintages the real promising identity of the Jas des Papes wines.